fabricioanciaes/fexlguide/docs/characters/vulcano-rosso.md

 !!! quote "2/5LK > 2MK > 2HK"
     A somewhat okay string.
 Unfortunately, 2HK is - on block and can be punished by 2LK easily.
 If you space it correctly so that you are pushed back far enough, particularly in the corner, you can be pushed out far enough that you can block in time.

-!!! quote "2/5LK > 2MK > Rage Of Vesuvio (236P/6P) > P Follow Up > K Follow Up" A decent meterless string with alright options for follow up.
+!!! quote "2/5LK > 2MK > Rage Of Vesuvio (236P/6P) > P Follow Up > K Follow Up"
+    A decent meterless string with alright options for follow up.
 If you have the bar, you'll want to do the combo listed below.

-!!! quote "2/5LK > 2MK > Rage Of Vesuvio (236P/6P) > P Follow Up > Torre Pendente Di Pisa (214214P/64P)" Basically THE combo for Vulcano Russo.
+!!! quote "2/5LK > 2MK > Rage Of Vesuvio (236P/6P) > P Follow Up > Torre Pendente Di Pisa (214214P/64P)"
+    Basically THE combo for Vulcano Russo.
 Works anywhere on the screen, lets you get a good vortex setup by chasing after the opponent and is even better in the corner.
-This is the general framework for your combo.s
+This is the general framework for your combos.

 #### Dash-In combos